 Checking a Student Out of School

-You MUST present a valid picture ID by Federal Law to check out your student out of school.
+A valid picture ID by Federal Law to check your student out of school.

-ONLY those guardians listed in Skyward or on the Emergency Card are allowed to check that student (Emergency Cards MUST be updated yearly to have accurate information in the system)
+Only parents and guardians listed in Skyward or on the Emergency Card are allowed to check-out their student (Emergency Cards MUST be updated yearly to have accurate information in the system)

 We are a CLOSED campus.
-Students are not allowed to leave and then return back to school unless they have attended a court meeting or a doctor appointment and proper paperwork MUST be presented upon return to the school campus.
+Students are not allowed to leave and return to school unless they have attended a court meeting or a doctor's appointment and proper paperwork must be presented upon return to the school campus.

 Students must check back into school in the Attendance Office.